 Augustine of Hippo is one of the greatest thinkers and writers in the Western world.
 After becoming a Christian he was made bishop of Hippo in Africa, where he was influential in civil and church affairs.
 His more than 100 books, 200 letters and 500 sermons have left a lasting impact on Western philosophy and culture.
 His classic and best-selling works include The Confessions, The Trinity, The City of God, and Teaching Christianity.

 ABOUT THE TRANSLATOR

-Maria Boulding is a Benedictine nun of Stanbrook Abbey in England, and currently lives as a hermit.
+Maria Boulding (1929-2009) was born in Wimbledon in south London in 1929.
+She spent 62 of her 80 years as a much-valued member of Stanbrook Abbey, a community of enclosed Benedictine nuns.
+She translated St. Augustine's Confessions (1997) and his Expositions of the Psalms in several volumes (2000-2004), to much acclaim.
 She is the author of Marked for Life: Prayer in the Easter Christ; The Coming of God; and Gateway to Hope: An Exploration of Failure.
-She serves on the advisory board for the series Augustine for the Twenty-first Century and has translated the Advent and Christmas sermons of Saint Thomas of Villanova.
+She served on the advisory board for the series Augustine for the Twenty-first Century and has translated the Advent and Christmas sermons of Saint Thomas of Villanova.

 You may also be interested in the following product(s)